Approach

 White Papers

-Original research on AI governance, accountability frameworks, and strategic implementation for high-stakes business environments.
+Original research on AI governance, accountability, and strategy for high-stakes work.

 AI Value Measurement